mrdbourke/tensorflow-deep-learning/README.md

 ## Status

-As of: 16 Apr 2021 - LAUNCHED on ZTM!
+As of: 19 Apr 2021 - LAUNCHED on ZTM!
 Udemy version coming soon, see: https://github.com/mrdbourke/tensorflow-deep-learning/discussions/34

-* **Currently:** Editing videos for 08, making slides for 09, then recording videos for 09
+* **Currently:** Editing videos for 08 (and preparing to upload them), recording videos for 09
-* **Video count:** 228/~250+, aiming to do ~10 videos per day during recording sessions
+* **Video count:** 237/~260+, aiming to do ~10 videos per day during recording sessions
 * **Finished videos for:** 00, 01, 02, 03, 04, 05, 06, 07, 08
 * **Finished slides for notebooks:** 00, 01, 02, 03, 04, 05, 06, 07, 08
 * **Polished (prepared them for external use) notebooks:** 00, 01, 02, 03, 04, 05, 06, 07, 08 (livestreaming lots of this on Twitch: https://www.twitch.tv/mrdbourke)